OpenRailAssociation/osrd-website/content/docs/reference/design-docs/auth/_index.en.md

   - ensures that role / permission checks were performed.
 Implement two modules: log on missing check, abort on missing check.
   - injects which checks were performed into response headers so it can be tested
 - introduce the concept of rolling stock collections to enable easier rolling stock permission checking
-- write a migration guide to help OSRD developpers navigate the authorization APIs
+- write a migration guide to help OSRD developers navigate the authorization APIs

 Front-end: